JeffreyScottMartin/client-invest-match-backend/content/articles/unlocking-ai’s-potential-why-clean-organized-data-matters.md

 **The Importance of Quality Data**

 AI thrives on accurate, well-structured data, yet businesses often introduce chaos into their systems unintentionally.
 Take duplicate records, for example.
-Sales teams are particularly guilty of this—creating multiple versions of the same customer record, misspelling names, or adding different email addresses for the same person.
+Sales teams are particularly guilty of this creating multiple versions of the same customer record, misspelling names, or adding different email addresses for the same person.
 The result?
 A tangled mess of conflicting entries that AI must sort through, often leading to mismatched insights or duplicate outreach efforts that make customers wonder if they’re being spammed by their own service provider.

 Data fragmentation across different platforms also creates headaches.
 One system labels customers as "Gold Members," another calls them "Preferred Clients," and yet another just writes "VIPs" in an Excel sheet.
 AI then has to play detective, trying to determine if Joe Smith, J. Smith, and Joseph S. are the same person or three completely different accounts.
 Without standardized formats and naming conventions, businesses risk having AI make incorrect assumptions and deliver inconsistent results.